kanootoko/facades-state-evaluation/hosting/README.md

 After ssl certificate is generated and stored in `ssl` directory, one can run `docker compose up nginx.conf` to start proxy services in both http and https modes.

+## Using external Nginx with subdomains

+Another possible solution is to configure an outer nginx to proxy all requests from domain/subdomain to facades Nginx.
+  Certificates must be used by the outer Nginx, so the best solution is to run it inside the Docker itself, but in the different network.
+Same applies to other services.

+The workflow is following:

+- create network `hosting_net` and volumes `facades_ssl` and `facades_letsencrypt`
+- change `nginx.conf` by setting your domain and other services if needed
+- get certificates for facades service and your other services:
+  - run docker-compose for file `with_external_nginx/nginx-http-only.c-c.yml`
+  - run docker-compose for file `with_external_nginx/certbot-run-once.d-c.yml` with set DOMAIN and EMAIL environment variables for a service
+  - (repeat for all your services)
+  - stop nginx-http-only docker-compose and remove its resources among with certbot-run-once
+- run docker-compose for file external-nginx.d-c.yml in the root of the project

+To add more services to this configuration, you will need to:

+1. Add service subdomain and proxy path inside the `hosting_net` docker network to with_external_nginx/nginx.conf
+2. Add a mock service with the same name to with_external_nginx/certbot-run-once.d-c.yml
+3. Run docker-compose file with_external_nginx/certbot-run-once.d-c.yml for the service
+4. Rebuild and restart nginx.d-c.yml